-The best way to prevent acne marks and scars is to seek acne treatment in Singapore as soon as possible.
+The best way to prevent acne marks and scars is to seek acne treatments in Singapore as soon as possible.
 As the root cause of acne scars is the active inflamed acne, it is crucial to seek effective acne treatments to prevent the condition from worsening and progressing into full scale acne pitted scars.

 What kind of psycho-social effects or impacts on one’s quality of life are there caused by acne or acne scars?

 Adult or teenage acne is a common skin problem.
 Regardless of the type of acne you have, if acne treatments are not administered early, unsightly acne marks or pitted scars can develop on the face.

 This may cause a certain degree of emotional and psycho-social distress to some adults or teenagers.
 The impact of having acne or deep acne scars may affect their self-esteem, acceptance from peers, or even unwillingness to engage in social activities etc, thus hurting their overall quality of life(1).

 Adult acne is a very prevalent skin problem for those in the 30’s or 40’s (especially so for the ladies), and many may suffer in silence not knowing where to seek real help.
 Do not despair or lose hope, as there are effective and proper treatments available for you, with the right and experienced doctors.